 The question of petty cash should be addressed during the business planning stage while establishing store procedures.
 The amount of money a retailer should keep on hand will vary by the volume of sales, the ability to safely store the money and the type of payments the retailer receives from customers.
 It may take a few weeks dealing with the public before you can determine exactly how much money to have on hand and in the cash drawer.

 Besides the beginning amount of cash in the register, determine a maximum amount.
-Pulling excess money from the cash drawer during a shift, sometimes called a 'cash drop', is good cash management that will reduce the amount of money on the sales floor.
-This process is especially useful during heavy sales times like Christmas shopping season.
+Pulling excess money from the cash drawer during a shift, sometimes called a 'cash drop,' is good cash management that will reduce the amount of money on the sales floor.
+This process is especially useful during heavy sales times like the Christmas shopping season.
 Although it's great to have high amounts of cash rolling into your business, to be safe, it's best not to have it too visible.

 Examine the number and dollar amounts of bills and rolled change on hand each day to make sure your store never runs short.
 If you find that you are constantly running out of quarters or other coins, then consider increasing the amount of petty cash.
 Note that not all of the store's cash needs to be kept the register.
 Retailers may want to keep an additional amount of rolled coins and other cash in the safe as an in-store bank.
 This can be used for emergency and unforeseen situations, such as running out of paper products in the restrooms, or less pressing things like treating the staff to coffee on a busy day.

 Be sure to limit the access to this cash to trusted store personnel.